expload/pravda/doc/meta-in-IPFS/meta-in-ipfs.md

 This command will read IPFS hash of file with meta from the bytecode, read this file from IPFS and disassemble bytecode with this new information.

+### IPFS node

+Hosting open IPFS is dangerous, thus we suggest you to run your own IPFS node on your private host if you want to write meta to IPFS, if you just want to read meta from IPFS you can use any open IPFS node (for example, ipfs.io).